Hustle/pecs/README.md

 PECS: Flex your ECS muscles
 ===========================

-PECS allows you to easily deploy your docker projects to Amazon AWS's ECS platform.
+PECS allows you to easily deploy your docker projects to AWS's ECS platform.

 Currently requires that AWS is configured via the environment:
   - `AWS_ACCESS_KEY_ID` must be set